Control a user's access

 If you have permission to activate and inactivate user accounts, you can quickly toggle whether a user account is active.
 This enables you to quickly disable an account without deleting it.
 Inactive users cannot log in to xMatters or receive notifications, but they retain their settings, group memberships, and subscriptions.
 Inactive users and their devices may appear grayed-out and struck through in the web user interface.

 Inactive users count against licensing limitations.
 For more information about finding the inactive users in your system, see Filter the users list.

 To deactivate a user account:

 - Locate the user on the Users tab and click their name.

-- The toggle is disabled if you do not have permission to change the active status of this user.
+- The drop-down option is disabled if you do not have permission to change the active status of this user.